ujwal-akare/3scale_toolbox/docs/copy-backend.md

 DESCRIPTION
     This command makes a copy of the referenced backend.
 Target backend will be searched by source backend system name.
-System name can be overriden with `--target-system-name` option.
+System name can be overridden with `--target-system-name` option.
 If a backend with the selected `system-name` is not found, it will be created.